 - Control modular equipment with 4 CV/Gate outputs, controlling pitch, gate, and modulation

-- Seamless integration with all Arturia software instruments
+- Seamless integration with all Arturia software musical instrument

 - Presets for multiple DAWs, with magnetic overlays for controls

 - Huge connectivity, including expression, sustain, CV/Gate, MIDI, USB, and 3 assignable auxiliary pedal inputs

 Register your Keylab 88 MKII